codefoster/codefoster.com/source/_posts/uwappathon.md

 permalink: uwappathon
 ---

-If you're a student at UW, then I've got a cool opportunity to throw your way.
+If you&#39;re a student at UW, then I&#39;ve got a cool opportunity to throw your way.
 <!-- xmore -->

 Come to the Microsoft Appathon @ UW, learning to build apps, eat free food, win cool prizes, and get $100 per app on top of it all!

-We'll be giving away a Surface and some Xbox hardware, and who know... we may even have a good time too.
+We&#39;ll be giving away a Surface and some Xbox hardware, and who know... we may even have a good time too.

-Instead of just a single event, we're also going to hold two mini-events to give you an opportunity to get your system set up and ready for developing Windows 8 apps.
+Instead of just a single event, we&#39;re also going to hold two mini-events to give you an opportunity to get your system set up and ready for developing Windows 8 apps.
 Below are the event dates and registration links.
-I'll see you there!
+I&#39;ll see you there!

 Mini-event - Tuesday, May 7: [http://aka.ms/uwmini1](http://aka.ms/uwmini1)